xmidt-org/httpaux/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/xmidt-org/httpaux)](https://pkg.go.dev/github.com/xmidt-org/httpaux)
 ## Summary

-httpaux augments golang's `net/http` package with a few extra goodies:
+httpaux augments golang's `net/http` package with a few extra goodies.

-- `RoundTripperFunc` that implements http.RoundTripper.
-This is an analog to http.HandlerFunc for clients.
-- `Busy` server middleware that constrains the number of concurrent requests by consulting a `Limiter` strategy
-- `ObservableWriter` which decorates the typical `http.ResponseWriter`, providing visibility into what handlers have written to the response.
-This type is intended to enable other middleware such as logging and metrics.
-- `Gate` middleware for both servers and clients which can explicity shut off code.
-One typical use case for this is putting an application into maintenance mode.
-- `Header` immutable data structure that is much more efficient in situations where the same set of headers are iterated over repeatedly.
-Useful when static headers need to be placed unconditionally on every request or response.
-- `ConstantHandler` which returns a statically specified set of information in every response
+- Middleware for clients in the form of http.RoundTripper decoration
+- Standardized middleware interfaces
+- Busy server middleware to limit serverside traffic
+- Observable http.ResponseWriter middleware that provides a standard way for http.Handler decorators to examine what was written to the response by nested handlers
+- Gate middleware to control server and client traffic
+- An efficient, immutable Header type for writing static headers
+- A configurable `ConstantHandler` that writes hardcoded information to responses
 - `Error` which can be used to wrap service and middleware errors in a form that makes rendering responses easier.
 This type is compatible with frameworks like `go-kit`.

 ## Table of Contents